-At lunchtime, supervision is carried out by school staff.
-All staff are expected to maintain order and discipline supported by the Senior Staff on duty.
+At lunchtime, supervision is carried out by a team of Midday Assistants and other staff.
+The Midday Assistants are expected to maintain order and discipline supported by the Senior Staff on duty.

 The process for rewards and discipline at lunchtime, as far as possible, mirror what happens during taught time.
-Staff can reward the behaviour of children with a Lunchtime Award.
+Midday Assistants can reward the behaviour of children with a Lunchtime Award.
 Where behaviour problems occur the children are reminded of the standard of behaviour expected.
 Continued poor behaviours may result in the child being asked to complete a task to remove them from the situation.
 Children who repeatedly misbehave should be brought to the attention of the Senior Staff on duty.

-All staff at St. Joseph's must be treated with the respect expected by all adults in school.
+The Midday Assistants at St. Joseph's must be treated with the respect expected by all adults in school.
 Verbal or physical abuse will not be tolerated.